Netflix meets with officials on French launch

 But if a consumer rents the video of the same film using his set-top box, for example, it would be available four months after its premiere.

 The long delays for movies by subscription have so far crippled attempts to launch video streaming services in France.
-Vivendi's Canal Plus (VIV.PA), France's largest pay-TV service, created one in 2011 called Canal Play Infinity that has attracted few users.
+Vivendi's Canal Plus, France's largest pay-TV service, created one in 2011 called Canal Play Infinity that has attracted few users.

 A recent study commissioned by the French culture ministry recommended shortening the delays, and discussions are ongoing with content owners and media companies.